 Attn: Web Development

-You can also sign in to your online Carnegie Hall Account at carnegiehall.org to access and change your personal information.
-Once you have reached your account page, click on “My Account Info” to access your name, address, and contact information; click on “My Email and Newsletters” to manage your Carnegie Hall email subscriptions.
+You can also sign in to your online Carnegie Hall account at carnegiehall.org to access and change your personal information.
+Once you have reached your account page, click on “Edit Profile” to access your name, address, and contact information; click on “Preferences” under “Email Preferences” to manage your Carnegie Hall e-mail subscriptions.

 If you contact us in writing, please include your old and new contact information so that we can make the appropriate corrections.
-Please note that in order to verify that we are communicating with you or someone authorized to act on your behalf, we may make access to your personal information conditional on the verification of certain information previously provided by you.
+Please note that, in order to verify that we are communicating with you or someone authorized to act on your behalf, we may make access to your personal information conditional on the verification of certain information previously provided by you.

 881 Seventh Avenue